near/intents/defuse/README.md

 Supported nonce versions:
 - V1:
 **Body**: salt (4 bytes) + deadline in nanoseconds (8 bytes) + nonce (15 random bytes).
-**Validity**: A nonce is considered valid if its salt is one of the valid salts in the contract salt registry and if its deadline does not exceed the deadline of the intent (which cannot be less than the current time).
+**Validity**: A nonce is considered valid if its salt is one of the valid salts in the contract salt registry and if **the deadline of the intent does not exceed nonce deadline** (which cannot be less than the current time).
 Accordingly, a nonce becomes invalid and can be cleaned up if the deadline passes or if its salt is no longer considered as valid.
+**NOTE**: The deadline for nonce may be greater than the deadline for intent — it is important to take this into account in order to allow for the possibility of invalidating nonces in case of intent cancellation.

 ---